WrathChaos/react-native-login-screen/README.md

 - [x] ~~Android Design Bug Fixes~~
 - [x] ~~Configuration - Props COMING SOON~~
 - [x] ~~Typescript Challenge!~~
+- [ ] Remove some dependencies
 - [ ] Write an article about the lib on Medium

+## Credits

+For the awesome photo thanks to [jcob nasyr from Unsplash](https://unsplash.com/photos/67sVPjK6Q7I)

 ## Author